sinhakrishnendu/Scripts4CodemlPipeline/readme.txt

+lnL_np_extractor.sh and LRT_test.ipynb are to be used successively.
+Consider the .sh file as the initial file of the pipeline whose output will be used as the input for the .ipynb.

 Here are detailed instructions on how to use the Python script `LRT_test.py` for performing likelihood ratio tests (LRT) on codon models, including the branch-site and two-ratio branch models.
 These instructions assume you have a basic understanding of Python and have the required dependencies installed.

 ### **Purpose of the Script:**